unicef/publicgoods-toolkit/procurement.md

 of the other modules, but he is open to feedback on that decision!)

-**KEY RECOMMENDATION**: Modular contracting can help to better connect the right vendor to the right task, break vendor lock-in, and reduce risks associated with any one vendor.
-It works best with an agile development model and modular technical design and Open Source Quality Assurance (OSQA) practices.
+**KEY RECOMMENDATION**: Structure contracts as modular in order to better connect the right vendor to the right task, break vendor lock-in, and reduce risks associated with any one vendor.
+Modular contracting works best with an agile development model, a modular technical design, and Open Source Quality Assurance (OSQA) practices.

 EXAMPLE: California's modular contracting approach in overhauling some